Atluzka/cfx-finder/README.md

 ```
 If you get any errors, close the application and reopen it as an administrator.

 After successfully installing everything make a new file called '**index.js**', which is the main file of your discord bot.
-Copy and paste or replace the code from my index.js file to yours..
+Copy and paste or replace the code from my index.js file to yours.
 Create another file '**.env**' which is going to be where you store your discord token.

 Type this into the .env file
 ```bash